Sejanus: Family

 Sejanus was born around 20 BC at Volsinii, Etruria, into the Seia gens.
 His father was Lucius Seius Strabo.
 The Seii were Romans of the Equites class (or knights), the second-highest social class of the Roman Republic and the early Roman Empire.
 Sejanus's grandfather maintained relations with senatorial families through his marriage with Terentia, a sister of the wife of Gaius Maecenas, who was one of Emperor Augustus' most powerful political allies.

 Strabo married into equally illustrious families.
 One of his wives was Cosconia Gallita, sister of Servius Cornelius Lentulus Maluginensis (suffect consul in AD 10) and Publius Cornelius Lentulus Scipio (suffect consul in AD 2).
-Sejanus was once thought to have possibly been a child of this marriage, but Ronald Syme has argued that Sejanus's mother was a Junia Blaesa, sister of Junius Blaesus.
+Sejanus was once thought to have possibly been a child of this marriage, but Ronald Syme has argued that Sejanus's mother was Junia Blaesa, sister of Junius Blaesus.

 Sejanus's brother Lucius Seius Tubero, who became suffect consul in AD 18, was thought to have been a paternal half-brother, from his father Strabo marrying a daughter of Quintus Aelius Tubero but Syme has rejected this, instead he believes that Lucius Seius Tubero was Junia Blaesa's son from a marriage to Quintus Aelius Tubero whom Strabo adopted upon marrying Junia.

 Sejanus was later adopted into the Aelia gens, possibly by Gaius Aelius Gallus the prefect, or Sextus Aelius Catus his half-brother's half-brother, and by Roman custom became known as Lucius Aelius Seianus or simply as Seianus.

 The adoptive family of Sejanus counted two consuls among their ranks: Quintus Aelius Tubero (consul in 11 BC) and Sextus Aelius Catus (consul in AD 4), who was the father of Aelia Paetina, the second wife of the future Emperor Claudius.
 Sejanus's uncle, Junius Blaesus, distinguished himself as a military commander; he became proconsul of Africa in AD 21 and earned triumphal honors by crushing the rebellion of Tacfarinas.

 According to the ancient historian Tacitus, Sejanus was also a former favourite of the wealthy Marcus Gavius Apicius, whose daughter may have been Sejanus's first wife Apicata.
 With Apicata, Sejanus had two sons, Strabo and Capito Aelianus, and a daughter, Junilla.